 - A runny nose

 Some septal perforations have no associated symptoms and do not require septal perforation repair surgery or any other treatment.
-However, “septal perforations that continue to enlarge can result in loss of support of the nose and can collapse,” says Dr. Edwin Williams, a Latham, NY based board certified facial plastic surgeon and past president of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS).
+However, “septal perforations that continue to enlarge can result in loss of support of the nose and can collapse,” says Dr. Edwin Williams, a Latham, NY based board-certified facial plastic surgeon and the past president of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS).

 Also, some septal perforations can be hard to treat, so if you have a perforation, do everything you can to prevent it from worsening.
-“If a perforation occurs because of nasal steroids, decongestants or cocaine, the perforation can get worse, so it is in your best interest to stop using the offending drug completely,” says Dr. Stephen Warren, a board certified plastic surgeon in New York.
+“If a perforation occurs because of nasal steroids, decongestants, or cocaine, the perforation can get worse, so it is in your best interest to stop using the offending drug completely,” says Dr. Stephen Warren, a board-certified plastic surgeon in New York City.

 As a septal perforation becomes bigger, or if it is located near the tip of the nose, symptoms typically worsen and become more irritating, requiring nasal septal perforation treatment.